----------------- The title Polycom Employee & Community Manager is a community setting and does not reflect my role.
+---------------- The title Poly Employee & Community Manager is a community setting and does not reflect my role.
 I am just a simple volunteer in the community like everybody else.
-My official "day" Job is 3rd Level support at Poly but I am unable to provide official support via the community.
+All posts and words are my own & do not represent the views of Employer.

 Notice: This community forum is not an official Poly support resource, thus responses from Poly employees, partners, and customers alike are best-effort in attempts to share learned knowledge.
 If you need immediate and/or official assistance please open a service ticket through your proper support channels.
 Please also ensure you always check the VoIP , Video Endpoint , Skype for Business , PSTN or RPM FAQ's